 To explain MERV ratings more impactfully, these are some common MERV ratings and how they relate to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.
+This is only a guide, so be sure to read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency

 MERV 5-8 80-95%

 MERV 9-12 >95%

 While a higher MERV number may offer better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

 Consider it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from coming inside your Calgary home.
 That's definitely the “best” air filtration, but would also be a terrible way to live.

 Your best bet for most systems would be a MERV 6-8.
 A higher MERV filter should be used subject to the advice of your A1 Chesney Service Experts service advisor to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
 You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.